krhoda/book_learning/README.md

 I know, I know, it's supposed to be written in `scheme`, but `racket` provides a wonderful language module specifically to complete this book -- and `racket` was already installed on my machine.
 Woefully incomplete, but I've watched the [MIT companion lectures](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/) and highly recommend those as well!

+#### Common Lisp
+##### Let over Lambda
+After discovering that this beloved technique had a name, and that name was shared with [a text](https://letoverlambda.com/) that acted deep dive on macros, I knew what I had to do.

+Currently unstarted.

 ### Rust
 To run any Rust project, install Rust as described [here](https://www.rust-lang.org/tools/install).